najki78/publicStuff/Windows Update and restart at the exact time/README.md

 - Delete both tasks, **RestartAfterWindowsUpdate** and **WindowsUpdateNoRestart**, in your Task Scheduler folder.
 - Delete all files with _WindowsUpdateAndRestart_ in the name from **C:\ProgramData\YourFolderName\Intune\** folder (WindowsUpdateAndRestart.txt, *-WindowsUpdateAndRestart.txt and WindowsUpdateAndRestart.ps1).

 I hope this helps.
-I also have a cleanup script and an Intune Remediation tool that can help you with this process.
-If you would find them useful, let me know.
+I also have a cleanup script to remove the configuration and an Intune Remediation to monitor it.
+If you would find them useful, let me know, I will share.
 And if you have an idea how to make this even easier, write me as well please.